zb15/NetVizCorpy/README.md

 **Function 3.2** takes the resulting dataframe and visualise the network with the use of PyVis package (with the function *visualise_b2b_network(df)*).

-*   The code will return a .html file that can be downloaded from colab and open in any browser.
-It is a dynamic graph, that could be dragged as User wishes to explore more the details.
+*   The code will return a .html file that can be downloaded from colab and opened in any browser.
+It is a dynamic graph, that could be dragged if User wishes to explore the details more.

 *   Once the graph .html file opened, on top of the screen there are some built in filter functions.
-Each company could searched by name (Select node..).
+Each company could be searched by name (Select node..).
 The Select a network item has the option of nodes or edges.
-For example, certain industries could be highlighted from nodes -> groups -> then any industries from the graph can be chosen from a list (or typed in).
+For example, certain industries could be highlighted from the nodes -> groups -> then any industries from the graph can be chosen from a list (or typed in).

 *   Visual guides: